peterzan/ILETP/supporting-docs/3-ILETP-plain-language.md

 ---

 # ILETP – Ten Specifications Explained in Plain Language
 Each Specification is described in simple terms so that anyone, technical or not can quickly understand what it does and why it matters.
-Detailed ILETP specifications found eslewhere in **ILETP/ILETP Specifications** provide more information on these specifications.
+Detailed ILETP specifications found in **ILETP/ILETP Specifications** provide more information on these specifications.

 ## Specification 1 – The Orchestration Engine
 Think of this as the 'conductor of the orchestra.'
 It makes different AI systems work together on a single task, making sure each contributes its strengths to produce a more reliable answer.